 - choosing to eat foods that do not spike insulin levels.

 The nutrient intake on a ketogenic diet typically works out to about 70-75% of calories from fat, 20-25% from protein, and 5-10% from carbohydrate on a daily basis when calories are not restricted.

 In order to be successful on a ketogenic diet, you need to understand why it works and you’ll also a way to get started that is balanced, emphasized hormone health, and is tailor made for our chemistry as women.
 I did tons and tons of research and found the answers you need to get started successfully.

 If you’d like to follow along with my keto journey you should join the Thrive in Midlife community.
 You’ll get periodic exclusive content reserved just for you plus the support you need to navigate this time in your life.
-As a special gift, you’ll get instant access to the Guide to Thrive – a quick start guide to get you thriving again -fast.
+As a bonus, you’ll get a special free gift just for joining.
 It’s packed with tips and tricks that give you the most effective results, reserved just for members.
+Also, as long as you’re on the list, you’ll continue to be the first to get all freebies and exclusive content and discounts reserved just for members.

 p.s.
 You know I’m not a doctor, right?
-Please do not take this post as professional medical advice.
+This is information that I’m sharing based on my own research and personal experience.
+Please do not take any information found here as a substitute for professional medical advice.
 See the disclosure.